dapr/docs/daprdocs/content/en/developing-applications/building-blocks/distributed-lock/howto-use-distributed-lock.md

 description: "Learn how to use distributed locks to provide exclusive access to a resource"
 ---

 Now that you've learned what the Dapr distributed lock API building block provides, learn how it can work in your service.
 The example below describes an application that aquires a lock.
 This example uses the Redis lock component to demonstrate how to lock resources.
+For a list of supported lock stores, see [this list](/reference/components-reference/supported-locks/).

 <img src="/images/building-block-lock-example.png" width=1000 alt="Diagram showing aquiring a lock from multiple instances of same application">
 <img src="/images/building-block-lock-unlock-example.png" width=1000 alt="Diagram showing releasing a lock from multiple instances of same application">